yangchuang/learngit/readme.txt

-hello git!
+hello git,hello world!
-this is my first time to use git
+this is my first time to use git! have a nice day!
+`